South Carolina Gamecocks: Women's basketball

 The South Carolina Gamecocks women's basketball team represents the University of South Carolina and competes in the Southeastern Conference.
 During the 1980s, the Gamecocks won five regular season Metro Conference championships and three conference tournament championships.
 Under their current head coach, 3-time olympic gold medalist Dawn Staley, the program continues to build on their accomplishments, winning the SEC regular season championship 4 years in a row (2014–2017) and the SEC tournament championship 3 years in a row twice (2015–2017, 2023-2025).
-They have become one of the most dominate programs in the country.
+They have become one of the most dominant programs in the country.

 Under Staley, the Gamecocks have earned a #1 seed in the NCAA Tournament 4 consecutive seasons (2014–2017).
 The 2015 season also saw the team win its first out of two NCAA regional championships (2015, 2017) and advance to the Final Four for the first time in school history.
 The Gamecocks won the 2017, 2022 NCAA Division I women's basketball tournament, and 2024 NCAA Division I tournament National Championships.
 The Gamecocks share a home with the South Carolina men's basketball team at the 18,000-seat Colonial Life Arena.